THE INTERNET'S BEST

 Some Brethren informed us that they believed they were possessed of a rich gold-bearing property, that all of its proceeds were consecrated to the Lord's service, that ere long we might expect money from them in good supply, but that their names were to be kept secret.
 Their expectations, which were highly appreciated, were not realized.
 The expectation had a beneficial effect, however, in that it encouraged us to keep the work up to a high notch of speed and efficiency in every direction until the present time.
 Now we have gone our limit.
 We must conclude that it is the Lord's will that our activities be greatly curtailed, in order to bring down the expenses to a parity with the income.

-, and it is believed that some or all may have been brought to Soda Springs from Germany -- possibly due to the start of World War 1.
+While not wishing to fall for the same misdirection used on local observers back in 1916, admittedly, it is possible that while expending the time and money mining for gold in the nearby Soda Mountains that CTR may also have started mining and processing the available salt, soda, etc. at Soda Lake.
+Reportedly, many of the laborers were "Germans", and it is believed that some or all may have been brought to Soda Springs from Germany -- possibly due to the start of World War 1.
 Some German miners settled in the San Bernardino area after Russell's mining operations were abandoned, and one talked about his experience decades later.

 THE BROOKLYN EAGLE